Last updated on October 29, 2025

 I almost always recommend going to a prerelease if you're interested in Standard or Limited formats.
 These give you a hands-on way to learn the new cards and their synergies and you’ll also get to add some cards to your collection.
 On the flip side, I’d skip these events if you prefer older formats unless you really like the set.

 Prereleases are almost always worth it, whether you measure it in cost or in fun.
-Dropping $25 to $35 on a single event isn't that much and you're already close to the “MSRP” of those packs considering you're walking away with at least six packs and a foil promo.
+Dropping $40-$50 on a single event is already close to the MSRP of those packs and a foil promo.
 Your LGS will probably also offer some kind of prize as well, which means you can walk away with more if you end up doing well in your matches!

 How to Find Prerelease Locations